LeahS1/Modules/README.md

-# MOdules
+# Modules
-Assortment of handy modules to make life easier
+Assortment of modules to make life easier